-Squeezed between a towering mountain and the ocean is this working port town, the oldest city on the north coast.
+Squeezed between a towering mountain and the ocean is this working port town, the oldest city on the north coast and possibly the prettiest in the country.
 Wander the Malecón or the downtown streets surrounding the Parque Central and you'll see that significant revitalization efforts, meant to impress an influx of Carnival cruise ship passengers, have replaced what was until recently a palpable feeling of neglect.
-Intermingled with run-of-the-mill shops are the fading, once-opulent homes built by wealthy German tobacco merchants in the 1870s.
-Several restaurants are worth a visit, as are a few interesting museums, and the cable car ride to the nearby bluff, if not clouded over, offers panoramic views.
+Intermingled with run-of-the-mill shops are the once-opulent, often technicolor homes built by wealthy German tobacco merchants in the 1870s.
+Several restaurants are worth a visit, as are a few interesting museums, and one wonderful bed and breakfast.
+The cable car ride to the nearby bluff, if not clouded over, offers panoramic views.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Puerto Plata.

 A cable car takes visitors to the top of the enormous flat-topped Pico Isabel de Torres.
 On clear days there are spectacular views of the city and coastline – go early, before the mountain clouds up.
 The botanical gardens at the top are good for an hour’s stroll.
 You'll also find a large statue of Christ the Redeemer (similar to but smaller than its counterpart in Rio de Janeiro), an overpriced restaurant and aggressive knickknack sellers.
 Cable-car tickets are cash only.

 Located right on the bay, at the western end of the Malecón, the fort is the only remnant of Puerto Plata’s early colonial days.
 Built in the mid-16th century to prevent pirates from seizing one of the only protected bays on the entire north coast, San Felipe never saw any action.
 For much of its life its massive walls and interior moat were used as a prison.